-Reasons why some of the aristocracy hated Caesar
+Reasons why some of the aristocracies hated Caesar

-After the battle of Munda in Spain (45 BCE), in which Caesar finally dealt with his only opponents, the sons of Pompey – Sextus Pompey and Gnaeus Pompey no one was able to threaten Caesar’s authority any more.
-On February 14, 44 BCE the Senate proclaimed Caesar perpetual dictator (dictator in perpetuum), high priest (pontifex maximus), emperor and “father of the fatherland.”
-Caesar concentrated in his hands enormous power, unprecedented in the Republic.
+After the battle of Munda in Spain (45 BCE), in which Caesar finally dealt with his only opponents, the sons of Pompey – Sextus Pompey and Gnaeus Pompey no one was able to threaten Caesar’s authority anymore.
+On February 14, 44 BCE the Senate proclaimed Caesar the perpetual dictator (dictator in perpetuum), the high priest (pontifex maximus), emperor and “father of the fatherland.”
+Caesar concentrated in his hand enormous power, unprecedented in the Republic.
 Caesar did not fail to hide his unique position and when the senators visited him, he did not even get up at the sight of them.

-In the Eternal City, rumors grew more and more about Caesar’s plans to proclaim himself king of Rome.
-However, when he was called the king of Rome, he replied: “I am Caesar, not a king”Suetonius, Caesar, 79" data-footid="1">1.
+In the Eternal City, rumours grew more and more about Caesar’s plans to proclaim himself king of Rome.
+However, when he was called the king of Rome, he replied: “I am Caesar, not a king”1.
 His subordinate and commander, Marcus Antony, repeatedly tried to put the royal diadem on Caesar’s head; this one, however, refused2.

 All these events hastened the decision of the conspirators to murder Caesar in March 44 BCE